 The first thing to keep in here is the title of the course is a "A Year to Live", it doesn't say "A Year to Die"!

 This year-long program, based on the book A Year to Live by Stephen Levine * is designed for people of all ages, regardless of life stage.
 In community, we will focus on waking up and living life more fully through the exploration of death as spiritual practice.

-Ultimately, this is a year-long practice in forgiveness, gratitude and letting go.
-We will investigate the ways in which clear care, both internally and relationally, open the way to a life of freedom and joy.
+Ultimately, this is a year-long practice in forgiveness, gratitude, letting go and resetting what gives us meaning and purpose.
+We will investigate the ways in which clear caring attention, both internally and relationally, open the way to a life of freedom and joy.
 This is the embodiment of the Buddha’s essential teachings as taught in Insight meditation, Hakomi and Taoism.
 Through guided meditations, inquiry and small group discussions, we will be guided, with the support of community, through a process of living this year as if it were our last.

 Topics covered will include:

 Catching up with your life, Fear of dying, Noticing, A Commitment to Life, Life Review, Forgiveness, Gratitude, Altaring your life, Living in the Body, With Death just over my Shoulder, Letting go of Control, Who Dies?, After Death experiences, Beyond the House of death, Reincarnation, Finding the Lotus before Winter, A Good Day to Die, Aging, completing with others and more...

 Life Review - Here we experience the full range emotion: outrage at the burdens others have put on us, shame at the burdens we have placed on others, gratitude for the gifts received and joy for the gifts we've given.
 The process is one of meeting the good times with gratitude, and the bad times, after the anger and sadness has been thoroughly explored in the same way we might meet fear.... with increasing forgiveness, soothing and release.